EPR_Authorized_Representative_bevollmächtigter_guide_ecosistant

 An EPR Authorized Representative is a designated entity appointed by a producer to fulfil specific regulatory responsibilities under Extended Producer Responsibility schemes.
 In this context, the AR acts as the official liaison between the producer and national compliance bodies, ensuring that all legal obligations are met in the target markets.

 The concept of ARs has been well established in sectors such as Waste Electrical and Electronic Equipment (WEEE), where producers appoint representatives to register, report and manage compliance in EU member states where they have no physical presence.
 More recently, with the introduction of new regulations targeting batteries and packaging, the AR’s importance is expanding.
+The EU Parliament and Council are expected to decide in the coming months whether the EU Commission’s proposal from December 2025 will invalidate the AR regulations until 2035.

 In addition to handling registrations, Authorized Representatives in EPR act as the primary point of contact between producers and national authorities or compliance organizations.
 Their responsibilities typically include managing correspondence, responding to inquiries, facilitating audits or inspections and ensuring that producers meet their reporting obligations, such as declaring packaging volumes, product quantities and paying waste management fees.